 Since 1999, Americans have increasingly been prescribed opioids.
 This includes painkillers (like Vicodin, OxyContin, Opana, and methadone), and combination drugs (like Percocet).
 In some situations, prescription opioids are an appropriate part of medical treatment.
 However, opioid risks include depression, overdose, and addiction, plus withdrawal symptoms when stopping use.
 As a result, people addicted to prescription opioids are 40 times more likely to become addicted to heroin.
-Continue reading “Managing Chronic pain without addiction – A guide to Pain Management without Opioids”
+Continue reading “Managing chronic pain without addiction – A guide to Pain Management without Opioids”

 Congestive heart failure is a series of conditions when cardiac output cannot meet the metabolic demand of the body.
 Approximately 5 million people in the United States have been diagnosed with Congestive Heart Failure (CHF).
 More than half a million people are diagnosed annually.
 Heart failure is mainly due to a structural or functional defect in the heart.
-The aim of this article is to talk about the role of physical therapy, and the importance of an exercise regime in patients with congestive heart failure.
+The aim of this article is to talk about the role of physical therapy and the importance of an exercise regime in patients with congestive heart failure.

-As physical therapists, we prescribe wheelchair based on our patient’s needs.
+As physical therapists, we prescribe a wheelchair based on our patient’s needs.
 We look for things like ambulatory status, weight-bearing precautions, arm or leg injuries, cardiopulmonary problems, etc while prescribing an appropriate wheelchair.
 Wheelchair evaluation can be very simple and straightforward when it is used for short-term use.
 Contradictorily, it can be tricky for patients with neurological disorders.
 It starts with getting information regarding past history, checking muscle strength and balance, finding the cognitive abilities and the usage of the chair.
 Yes, it is your full-fledged thorough physical or occupational therapy evaluation.
 And let me tell you, it does not end only an evaluation!
-A patient needs to be well trained to propel the manual chair or drive the power chair for the safety of himself and safety of others.
+A patient needs to be well trained to propel the manual chair or drive the power chair for the safety of himself and the safety of others.
 Continue reading “Six Tips on performing Successful Wheelchair Evaluation”

-A proper wheelchair provides required comfort and necessary support.
+A proper wheelchair provides the required comfort and necessary support.
 Transport chair, Geri chair, and electric chair are just some varieties of wheelchairs.
-With so many types of wheelchairs available in the market, it is crucial for people working in a hospital or a subacute care facility to find a proper wheelchair for thier patients.
-It becomes more challenging if you work with neuro patients like I do.
+With so many types of wheelchairs available in the market, it is crucial for people working in a hospital or a subacute care facility to find a proper wheelchair for their patients.
+It becomes more challenging if you work with neuro patients as I do.
 The reason being, patients with neurological disorders change their presentation frequently due to change in tone and tightness.
 That is why a proper wheelchair evaluation is important.
-The aim of this article is to provide you with the basic information regarding different types of wheelchairs and their use.
+The aim of this article is to provide you with basic information regarding different types of wheelchairs and their use.

 Have you ever had a situation where you are actually working with one patient?
-While your patient is resting, she starts talking with other patients sitting in rehab gym.
-They become friends, start going to some activities together, go to dining room together and to stretch it a little further, they stay friends even after going home!
+While your patient is resting, she starts talking with other patients sitting in the rehab gym.
+They become friends, start going to some activities together, go-to dining room together and to stretch it a little further, they stay friends even after going home!
 Yes, I never thought about it, but socialization is very important and magical (to some extent!) for the majority of our patients.
 It gives them courage, positivity, and hope that they are not the only one in their fight.
 It motivates them to fight harder, achieve their goals and go home.

 This brings me to our topic for today – Group exercise and its benefits in Physical Therapy.
-Group therapy is not only cool from a patient’s perspective, it is also very efficient and productive from therapist’s side.
+Group therapy is not only cool from a patient’s perspective, but it is also very efficient and productive from the therapist’s side.
 What more as a therapist you can ask for when your patient is already motivated to come down to the gym happily and do all her exercises!!
 Happy patients and happy therapist, win-win on both ends.
-So let’s talk about benefits of group exercises.
-Continue reading “Seven Reasons to Consider Group Exercise as a Treatment Of Choice”
+So let’s talk about the benefits of group exercises.
+Continue reading “Group Exercise: Seven Reasons to Consider as a Treatment Of Choice”